4-year-old girl abuse case: Mother jailed 19 years, boyfriend who threw fatal punch jailed 30 years

 During the hearing where the pair pleaded guilty, disturbing videos of the couple's abuse were played in court, with the public warned about the nature of the contents.

-Megan was born to Foo and Mr Khung in October 2015.
+Megan was born to Foo and Mr Khung Wei Nan, known online as Simonboy, in October 2015.
 When the couple's relationship broke down, Foo moved to her mother's residence in 2017, bringing Megan along with her.

-Foo met Wong in 2018 and the two began dating later that year.

 Megan remained with Foo's mother, but would stay over with the couple on some weekends.
 This was when the abuse began.